Shikimoriix/Everything/README.md

 - Information comes from community feedback and manual testing; it may become outdated or contain errors.
 - We are not liable for any issues arising from the use of third-party sites.
 - Sites with intrusive ads are still listed – we strongly recommend using an ad-blocker.

-## 📄 License

-This project’s data and reviews are community-maintained.
-A formal license has not yet been chosen.
-All contributions are understood to become part of the public index.

----

-*Maintained by the community, for the community.
-The best help you can give is to share this resource with others!*

----

 ## 💕 Loved My Work?